 Identify governance roles and relationships.
 Role-model organizations—whether they are publicly or privately held, or are government or nonprofit organizations—have well‐defined governance systems with clear reporting relationships.
 It is important to clearly identify which functions are performed by your senior leaders and, as applicable, by your governance board and parent organization.
 Board independence and accountability are frequently key considerations in the governance structure.

 Understand the role of suppliers.
 In most organizations, suppliers play critical roles in processes that are important to running the business and to maintaining or achieving a sustainable competitive advantage.
-Supply‐chain requirements might include on-time or just-in-time delivery, flexibility, variable staffing, research and design capability, process and product innovation, and customized manufacturing or services.
+These critical roles are sensitive to limitations and disruptions, especially those due to natural disasters and other emergencies, so they should be considered in strategy and risk management approaches.
+Supply-network requirements might include on-time or just-in-time delivery, flexibility, variable staffing, research and design capability, process and product and/or service innovation, and customized manufacturing or services.

-This item asks about the competitive environment in which your organization operates, including your key strategic challenges and advantages.
+This item asks about the competitive environment in which your organization operates, including your key strategic challenges, threats, advantages, and opportunities.
 It also asks how you approach performance improvement and learning.
 The aim is to help you understand your key organizational challenges and your system for establishing and preserving your competitive advantage.

 Know your competitors.
 Understanding who your competitors are, how many you have, and their key characteristics is essential for determining your competitive advantage in your industry and marketplace.
 Leading organizations have an in‐depth understanding of their current competitive environment, including key changes taking place.